 Credit Facility.
 The proceeds of our 2012 Revolver may be used for general corporate purposes, which may include the financing of capital expenditures, acquisitions and purchases of our common stock.
-Typically, we use the 2012 Revolver to fund discretionary investments and not for operating activities such as working capital, which are typically funded by net cash provided by operating activities.
-As of May 2, 2014, there was \$330 million outstanding and \$1.2 billion in undrawn availability under our revolving credit facility.
+As of August 4, 2014, there was \$294 million outstanding and \$1.2 billion in undrawn availability under our revolving credit facility.
 See also note 4 of our condensed consolidated financial statements and "Item 2.
 MD&A-General Overview" regarding the January 2014 extension of the maturity dates for a portion of our Tranche B Term Loans.

 Incurrence of Debt.
-See note 13 to our condensed consolidated financial statements for a discussion of our April 2014 issuance of the 4.875% Senior Notes, which (1) provided us with funding to repay \$300.0 million of January 2010 Tower Revenue Notes and redeem all of the previously outstanding 7.125% Senior Notes, (2) lowered our cost of debt, and (3) extended the weighted-average maturity of our debt obligations.
+See note 4 to our condensed consolidated financial statements for a discussion of our April 2014 issuance of the 4.875% Senior Notes, which (1) provided us with funding to repay \$300.0 million of January 2010 Tower Revenue Notes and redeem all of the previously outstanding 7.125% Senior Notes, (2) lowered our cost of debt, and (3) extended the weighted-average maturity of our debt obligations.

 Debt Purchases and Repayments.
-See note 13 to our condensed consolidated financial statements for a summary of our debt redemptions and repayments during April and May 2014, including the gains (losses) on the repayment of \$300.0 million of January 2010 Tower Revenue Notes and the redemption of all of the previously outstanding 7.125% Senior Notes, which were funded by the 4.875% Senior Notes.
+See note 4 to our condensed consolidated financial statements for a summary of our debt redemptions and repayments during April and May 2014, including the gains (losses) on the repayment of \$300.0 million of January 2010 Tower Revenue Notes and the redemption of all of the previously outstanding 7.125% Senior Notes, which were funded by the 4.875% Senior Notes.

 Common Stock Activity.
-As of March 31, 2014 and December 31, 2013, we had 333.8 million and 334.1 million common shares outstanding, respectively.
-See note 9 to our condensed consolidated financial statements for further discussion of the common stock dividend paid in March 2014.
+As of June 30, 2014 and December 31, 2013, we had 333.9 million and 334.1 million common shares outstanding, respectively.
+See note 9 to our condensed consolidated financial statements for further discussion of the common stock dividend paid in March 2014 and June 2014.

 4.50% Mandatory Convertible Preferred Stock Activity.
-As of March 31, 2014 and December 31, 2013, we had approximately 9.8 million shares of preferred stock outstanding.
+As of June 30, 2014 and December 31, 2013, we had approximately 9.8 million shares of preferred stock outstanding.
 See note 9 to our condensed consolidated financial statements for further discussion of the 4.50% Mandatory Convertible Preferred Stock dividends paid in February 2014.